As a new freelancer, one of the toughest things so far has been proving myself as a competent human being.

 For more exercises to display your work, check out my new free eBook called, The Portfolio Builder!
 This issue is filled with ways to practice telling a story to an audience.
 If you need to bulk up your portfolio, choose one (or all!) of the exercises.

 *This article contains an affiliate link for the book, Duct-Tape Selling!
-As a bookworm, I only recommend books I really enjoyed reading.
+As a bookworm, I only recommend books I really loved reading.
 I hope you enjoy them, too!